creativenull/projectcmd.nvim/README.md

-# Projectrc Plugin (WIP)
+# ProjectCMD (WIP)
-A plugin to load vimscript (and lua, eventually) from a project directory.
+A plugin to load vimscript (also lua, eventually) from a project directory.